1-877-929-7245

 • Breakfast, Dinner

-After breakfast we take a scenic coach journey of around four hours, travelling from Bodø to Bognes where we catch the ferry to Lødingen on the Lofoten Isles.
-After disembarking, our scenic drive continues to Svolvær, the tiny capital of these stunning islands, described as Europe's most dramatic and spectacular archipelago.
+After breakfast, we take a scenic coach journey of around four hours, travelling from Bodø to Bognes.
+From here, we catch the ferry to Lødingen on the Lofoten Islands.

-The Lofoten Isles are tethered to mainland Norway by a series of bridges that resemble spikey, wired teeth and we stay in this wild landscape for two nights.
-Set beneath the auroral oval, the Lofoten Isles are one of the world's best locations to see the Northern Lights.
-We venture out by coach to seek the wondrous yet elusive spectacle, before returning to our Svolvær hotel for dinner.
-If the weather is clear, after dinner we have another chance to experience their spectral dance for ourselves on our Northern Lights hunt.
+After dark, we venture out by coach to seek the wondrous yet elusive spectacle, before returning to our Stokmarknes hotel for dinner.
+If the weather is clear, after dinner we have another chance to experience their spectral swirling dance for ourselves on a Northern Lights hunt.
+Overnight Stokmarknes.

 Includes